 September 10, 2015 - Non-Agricultural Pool - Voted unanimously to recommend Advisory Committee approval of the proposed rate and approval of Watermaster legal counsel filing motion with the Court; and authorize Pool's legal counsel to sign the stipulation; and to direct the Pool representatives to support at the Advisory Committee and Watermaster Board meetings subject to changes which they deem appropriate.

-September 15, 2015 - Agricultural Pool - September 17, 2015 - Advisory Committee -
+September 15, 2015 - Agricultural Pool - Information only; no action needed.

+September 17, 2015 - Advisory Committee - Unanimously approved.